 Notable is that the flu is discussed a lot on Twitter.
-Figure 2 shows that just in January and February the flu was discussed on this platform 17.000 times.
+Our social media monitoring tool shows that just in January and February the flu was discussed on this platform 17.000 times.
 As a marketer you can delve more deeply into a source like Twitter through online and social media monitoring.
 Did people specifically ask for help on this platform and what were the sources (authors/company accounts) that were most active there?
 What hashtags were used when people were talking about the flu?
 During what period did people tweet most about the flu?
 All these matters should be considered to reach the target group through Twitter.

 Almost every year there is a flu epidemic in the month of February.
 This is also reflected in the behavior on social media.
 For example in the months January and February the flu was discussed over 33.000 times.
 The number of search queries for flu in Google increased a lot during these months.
 In February on average there are twice as many search queries for the flu when compared to August.